-You should avoid all political rallies, demonstrations and large public gatherings, including football matches, as they may become violent.
-In June 2012 violent ethnic clashes erupted in the town of Hohoe in the Volta Region of eastern Ghana.
-Further violence in this region is possible.
+You should avoid all political rallies, protests, demonstrations and exercise caution at large public gatherings, including football matches, as they may become violent.

-Bawku (Upper East region), Tamale municipality, Yendi district and area around Bimbilla in northern Ghana: We advise you to exercise a high degree of caution around Bawku in the Upper East region, the Tamale municipality, Yendi district and the area around Bimbilla in northern Ghana because of the possibility of outbreaks of violence over disputes within or between local ethnic groups.
+Bawku (Upper East region), Tamale municipality, Yendi district and area around Bimbilla in northern Ghana: We advise you to exercise a high degree of caution in these areas because of the possibility of outbreaks of violence over disputes within or between local ethnic groups.

-Thefts by individuals posing as airport staff frequently occur at Kotoka International Airport in the capital Accra.
+Thefts by individuals posing as airport staff have occurred at Kotoka International Airport in the capital Accra.
 Legitimate airport staff wear a current identification card which bears their name and photograph.
 Cards without photographs are not valid.